latex3/latex3/l3in2e/readme-dev.txt

 and each module will be compiled and verified that what is defined in the module is also documented.

-Note that it only check what we *claim* we are defining in the documentation; it does not literally check the code.
+Note that it only checks what we *claim* we are defining in the documentation; it does not literally check the code.
 It will also check that each module's documentation still compiles without errors.